-The Department of Biochemistry and Molecular Biology is honored to present the 17th Annual George Adrouny Memorial Lectureship on Thursday, April 19th, 2018, at 10:00am in the 1st Floor Auditorium of the Tulane University School of Medicine, 1430 Tulane Avenue.
+The Department of Biochemistry and Molecular Biology was proud to present the 17th Annual George Adrouny Memorial Lectureship on Thursday, April 19th, 2018, at 10:00am in the 1st Floor Auditorium of the Tulane University School of Medicine, 1430 Tulane Avenue.

-This year's featured speaker is James L. Manley, PhD, Julian Clarence Levi Professor of Life Sciences at Columbia University, New York.
+The 2018 featured speaker was James L. Manley, PhD, Julian Clarence Levi Professor of Life Sciences at Columbia University, New York.
 Dr. Manley received a BS from Columbia University, his PhD from Stony Brook/Cold Spring Harbor Labs, and did postdoctoral work at MIT.
 He has been in the Department of Biological Sciences at Columbia University since 1980, was Chair from 1995-2001 and Julian Clarence Levi Professor of Life Sciences since 1995.
 Read More

 His research interests center on understanding the mechanisms and regulation of gene expression in mammalian cells.
 His work has been supported by many grants, including an NIH MERIT Award.
 He has authored or coauthored over 330 research articles and reviews on these topics, and is an ISI Highly Cited Researcher.
 Manley is or has been an Editor of three journals and has served on numerous editorial boards and review panels.
 He is a Fellow of the American Academy of Microbiology, the American Academy of Arts and Sciences and the American Association for the Advancement of Science, and a member of the National Academy of Sciences.